bitcoin-dev-project/bitcoiner-intro-to-rust/09_00_mutable_references.md

 The slice in the `main` function is no longer the same as the one in the `read_version` function.
 What's happening here is that in the `read_version` function the local variable is being changed without modifying the slice in `main`.
-The `transaction_bytes` variable is being treated as a mutable *copy* and not a mutable *reference*.
+The `transaction_bytes` variable is being treated as a mutable *copy* of the pointer to the underlying data.

+Let me be more verbose since this can be pretty confusing for newcomers.
+In the `main` function, the call to `hex::decode` will allocate data in the heap to create a `Vec<u8>`.
+Then, we call `as_slice()` on the vector to get the slice `bytes_slice`, which is a structure containing a pointer to the data and a length.
+Since it is declared `mut`, we can change both the pointer and the length info stored in the slice.
+Then we call `read_version` passing `bytes_slice`.
+This effectively creates a new local variable `transaction_bytes` by copying the data from `bytes_slice`.
+Since `transaction_bytes` is also declared `mut`, we can change the pointer and the length stored in the local slice as we indeed do by calling `transaction_bytes.read`.
+Note that the underlying data is constant, we are just updating the pointer in the local slice.
+When we return from the local scope of `read_version`, the slice `transaction_bytes` will be automatically deallocated.
+We rest with our original `bytes_slice` which internal pointer still points to the first element of the underlying vector data.

 That's not what we want.
-We want to change the original slice in `main` as well.

-What we really want to do is pass around a reference so that there is a link between the variable in `read_version` and the one in `main`.
+What we really want to do is pass around a reference as it is, instead of making a copy of it, so that there is a link between the variable in `read_version` and the one in `main`.
+That way we can change the original slice in `main` while being in the scope of the `read_version` function.

-We can indicate that something is a mutable reference by prepending the `&mut` keyword.
+We indicate that something is a mutable reference by prepending the `&mut` keyword.
+The original argument type being `mut transaction_bytes: &[u8]` means "this function expects to receive a variable with the specific type being an *immutable* slice, but will make a *mutable* copy of it locally just for this function".

-Instead of the argument type being `mut transaction_bytes: &[u8]`, we want the the `transaction_bytes` variable to be of the type `&mut &[u8]`.
+Instead, we want the `transaction_bytes` variable to be of the type `&mut &[u8]` which mean "this function expects to receive a variable with the specific type being a *mutable* reference to a slice".

 These are the two different function signatures:
 ```rust